 Cosima Soulez Larivière

-Franco-Dutch violinist Cosima Soulez Larivière was born 1996 in Paris.
-She began her violin studies at the age of three with Igor Volochine.
-Five years later, she was awarded a scholarship for the Yehudi Menuhin School in Cobham, UK.
-Currently, she is studying at the Hanover University of Music, Drama and Media with professor Krzysztof Wegrzyn.
+Cosima Soulez Larivière was born in Paris and from a young age was taught by Igor Volochine.
+When she was 8 years old, she was awarded a scholarship to study at the Yehudi Menuhin School in England where she became a pupil of Natasha Boyarsky.
+Currently, she is studying at the Musik Hochschule in Hanover with Prof. Krzysztof Wegrzyn.

 She plays on a G. Grancino 1675 kindly on loan to her by the Deutsche Stiftung Musikleben.